Residents Login

 pet dog looking out of the window of a flat

-Understanding your rights and responsibilities as a tenant when it comes to keeping pets in leasehold flats, whether you’re renting or own the leasehold.
+Understanding your rights and responsibilities as a tenant or leaseholder when it comes to keeping pets in leasehold flats, whether you’re renting or own the leasehold.

 How do you find out if you can’t have a pet in a flat?